yaraburvin/mark-nodejs-proj--endpoint-testing/README.md

 These assertions are less brittle than testing for an exact string and also more stringent _and informative_ than simply checking it is a string.
 They communicate something about _intent_ by giving clues as to what sort of message should be represented in the string, without being prescriptive down to punctuation and phrases.

-## Exercise 3: Writing and satisfying tests
+## Exercise 3: Writing and satisfying endpoint tests

-> 🎯 **Success criterion:** your server passes the test for `GET /quest/start/impossible` and you have a passing test written for `GET /help`
+> 🎯 **Success criterion:** your server passes the test for `GET /quest/start/impossible`, you have a passing test written for `GET /help`, and you have used TDD with `GET /quest/start/easy` and `GET /quest/start/hard`

 **Pass the test for `/quest/start/impossible`**